 That’s got a nice sound, doesn’t it?
 There’s something nagging at me though, I feel like I should be somewhere, like I should remember something, but for the life of me I can’t think about what it is.
 I feel so sleepy that I can’t be bothered to care about where I’m supposed to be.

-I’ve almost drifted off to sleep right where I’m sitting when Lily says “Don’t you have patrols tonight with the Head Boy?”
+I’ve almost drifted off to sleep right where I’m sitting when Lily’s voice rouses me, “Don’t you have patrols tonight with the Head Boy?”

-I groan when I realize that she is in fact right and the Head Boy is probably waiting for me to show up as we speak.
+I groan when I realize that she is in fact right and Wesley Fisher, the most annoying soul to ever grace this planet, and, unfortunately, my current partner in Head business, is probably waiting for me to show up as we speak.
 Tonight of all nights I have to patrol the castle when what I really want to do is sleep.
-I jump off of the ledge, rub my eyes to get the sleep out and make my way down to the doors of the Great Hall to meet up with the Head Boy.
+I jump off of the ledge, rub my eyes to get the sleep out and make my way down to the doors of the Great Hall to meet up with Wesley.
 Lily and Rose go the opposite direction and make their way up to Gryffindor Tower so that they won’t get caught outside after curfew.

 This is going to be a long night.